Row-level security (RLS) with Power BI

 Question: Can I use RLS to limit the columns or measures accessible by my users?

 Answer: No, if a user has access to a particular row of data, they can see all the columns of data for that row.
+To restrict access to columns and column metadata, consider using object-level security.

 Question: Does RLS let me hide detailed data but give access to data summarized in visuals?